secretstartups/handbook/business-technology/data-team/data-catalog/index.html.md

 To gain access to SAFE Dashboards:

 1. Create an [Access Request](https://gitlab.com/gitlab-com\team-member-epics/access-requests/-/issues\new?issuable_template=Individual_Bulk_Access_Request) and list up to three SAFE Dashboards from the [GitLab Dashboard Index](https://app.periscopedata.com/app/gitlab/910238/GitLab-Dashboard-Index) you require access to.
 This list of SAFE Dashboards will help approvers understand your needs and intent.
 2. Request approval from your immediate manager, your Departmental VP (or equivalent), and the SAFE Space Owner defined in the GitLab Dashboard Index header.
-Approval is **not needed**, if you have an approval for SAFE Data [access](/handbook/business-technology/data-team/platform/#warehouse-access) in Snowflake, that is not older than 60 days.
-Skip this step and link to the particular AR.
+Approval is needed if it concerns a new Access Request(/issue).
 3. Once the request is approved, follow the instructions in the tech_stack.yml file for provisioning.
 4. After processing is complete you will be able to login to Sisense and access your requested SAFE dashboard and all other dashboards within the SAFE Dashboard Space.